ellgott/Chalmers-Poker/README.md

 check.py contains the class Check() made for interpretting the result of the game according to the rules of Texas Hold'Em Check.Total() returns a matrix and or announces hands
 - This can be used for interpreting hands and hand values!
+Check.Total() returns an array (in an array sadly so Check.Total()[0] is the array) with information about the cards you have on your hands
 - Check.Winner() returns winner indexes as an array of size one (winner) or larger (split pot)
 - prints results as it checks but this can be manuevered
 - bugs might be found... but it works well